mhilbrunner/token-hud-wildcard/README.md

 ![GitHub Downloads Release](https://img.shields.io/github/downloads/mhilbrunner/token-hud-wildcard/latest/total?label=Downloads+(Latest))
 ![GitHub Release Date](https://img.shields.io/github/release-date/mhilbrunner/token-hud-wildcard?label=Release+Date)

-This [Foundry VTT](https://foundryvtt.com/) modules adds a button to the Token HUD if the token has *Randomized Wildcard Images* activated and more than 1 image.
+This [Foundry VTT](https://foundryvtt.com/packages/token-hud-wildcard) module adds a button to the Token HUD if the token has *Randomized Wildcard Images* activated and more than 1 image.

 When this HUD button is pressed, a small panel will be displayed on the right side of the token HUD with a list of buttons for each detected image from the Wildcard Images functionality.
 Pressing any of these will allow to easily change the image of the Token without opening the token configuration panel.